 Pre-Production: Marketing and Community Relations Lab

 Descriptions: Producing a movie requires an exhaustive mobilization of resources, before, during and after production.
 This pre-production course will focus on marketing and communications theory, with special focus on the realm of film production.
 The course will also consider the emerging “cultural agent” field, with readings and discussions about creating and maintaining audience and support for the arts despite changing economic and cultural trends.

 Students in the Marketing and Communications department will play critical rolls, including taking still photographs, direction and production of the behind-the-scenes documentary, working with local, regional and national press, helping to build and maintain effective relationships with organizations like the Nantucket Historical Society and Dreamland Theater, with whom we will work to stage educational community activities in relationship to our on-island production.
 Students in this area will also participate in the visioning, planning and executing of fundraising events.

 Description: During this time, students will experience and perform professional roles on a feature film set.
-Students will report to and work with their respective department heads for the duration of the Peter and John film shoot.
+Students will report to and work with their respective department heads for the duration of the film shoot.
 Daily work will include all of the work associated with students’ individual crew job descriptions—and the overall collaborative production of the film.
 Crews are expected to work 12-hour days (including meal breaks) for five-day weeks that will generally run Mondays through Fridays during the production period.
 Evening sessions will also be organized to view film dailies, review shot lists and schedules, and discuss the progress and evolving strategies for production.
 Students will earn professional film credit, in addition to college credit, for their work during this period.

 Production: Production Management Lab